Cooling process of substellar objects in scalar-tensor gravity: Basic structural and matter equations for scalar-tensor gravity

 one compares it with the adiabatic gradient, $\nabla_{ad}$, whose value depends on the properties of the gas.
 For an ideal gas, the adiabatic gradient becomes $\nabla_{ad} =0.4$.

 In order to solve the set of differential equations, we need to impose an additional relation between the pressure and the energy density.
 We will work with (analytical) barotropic equations of state

-whose polytropic form $p=K\rho^\frac{n+1}{n}$ will be discussed in more detail in the section \ref{matter}.
+whose polytropic form $p=K\rho^\frac{n+1}{n}$ will be discussed in more detail in the upcoming subsection.
 For the polytropic equation of state, it is convenient to use the Lane-Emden (LE) approach, allowing one to write the equations with dimensionless quantities $\theta$ and $\xi$.
-For the Horndeski theories, the LE equation reads as \cite{broken,sak1,sak2}:
+For the {DHOST} theories, the LE equation reads as \cite{broken,sak1,sak2}:

 with the following definitions:

 where $p_c$ and $\rho_c$ are the values of pressure and density at the core of the object, respectively.
 One can solve the equation numerically and get the star's radius, mass, temperature and central density: